-- (a) Any order made by a Court for or in the course of the winding up of a company shall be enforced in any place in the Union, other than that in which such Court is situate, by the Court that would have had jurisdiction in respect of such company if the registered office of the company had been situate at such other place, and in the same manner in all respects as if such order had been made by the Court that is hereby required to enforce the same. - (b) For the purposes of jurisdiction to wind up companies, registered office means the place which has longest been the registered office of the company during the six months immediately preceding the presentation of the petition for winding up.
+Any order made by a Court for or in the course of the winding up of a company shall be enforced in any place in the Union, other than that in which such Court is situate, by the Court that would have had jurisdiction in respect of such company if the registered office of the company had been situate at such other place, and in the same manner in all respects as if such order had been made by the Court that is hereby required to enforce the same.

-343. Mode of dealing with orders to be enforced by other Courts

-Where any order made by one Court is to be enforced by another Court, a certified copy of the order so made shall be produced to the proper officer of the Court required to enforce the same, and the production of such certified copy shall be sufficient evidence of such order having been made; and thereupon the last-mentioned Court shall take the requisite steps in the matter for enforcing the order, in the same manner as if it were the order of the Court enforcing the same.
+343. Mode of dealing with orders to be enforced by other Courts and the production of such certified copy shall be sufficient evidence of such order having been made; and thereupon the last-mentioned Court shall take the requisite steps in the matter for enforcing the order, in the same manner as if it were the order of the Court enforcing the same.